TIDMAD: Time Series Dataset for Discovering Dark Matter with AI Denoising: Evaluation metrics

 \subsection{Benchmark 2: dark matter limit}

 The second benchmark empowers algorithm creators with the capability to conduct a community-standard dark matter search using the science dataset.
+This benchmark bridges the gap between ML and particle physics; ML developers can translate algorithmic performance directly to improved particle physics experimental reach.
+By abstracting the full physics analysis chain, the ML community can translate their denoising results to physics results without understanding the underlying physics, all while maintaining full physics rigor.

-Following the discussion in the Introduction, the two physics parameters for the dark matter candidate in this paper are the dark matter mass ($m_a$) and the dark matter to electromagnetic coupling ($g_{a\gamma\gamma}$).
+The two physics parameters for the dark matter candidate in this paper are the dark matter mass ($m_a$) and the dark matter to electromagnetic coupling ($g_{a\gamma\gamma}$).
 Null results from different dark matter experiments place limits within this parameter space expressed by the shaded regions in Figure \ref{fig:limits}.
 In the physics community, a better dark matter limit is represented by pushing towards lower values of $g_{a\gamma\gamma}$ at different $m_a$.
+For dark matter physicists, this dark matter exclusion limit is the community standard for benchmarking different detector performances against each other on the metric of experimental sensitivity to theoretical dark matter candidates.
 We provide a comprehensive tool necessary for performing the statistical analysis to produce dark matter limits in Figure~\ref{fig:limits}.
-The dark matter mass $m_a$ is directly proportional to frequency, therefore the limit-setting procedure is repeated for 11.1 million independent $m_a$ from 0.4 neV (100 kHz) to 8 neV (2 MHz).
-The dark matter limit at each $m_a$ is obtained using a frequentist log-likelihood ratio test statistic (TS), with the results depicted as regions in Figure~\ref{fig:limits}.
-The detail of this analysis can be found in Appendix ~\ref{app1:brazil_band_analysis}.
+The limit-setting procedure is repeated for 11.1 million independent $m_a$ ($f_a$) from 0.4 neV (100 kHz) to 8 neV (2 MHz).
+The dark matter limit at each $m_a$ is obtained using a frequentist log-likelihood ratio test statistic (TS).
+The details of this analysis can be found in Appendix ~\ref{app1:brazil_band_analysis}.
+However, by simply inputting the provided science data, denoised with an algorithm of choice, into the \code{brazilband.py} script, ML developers can automatically produce Figure \ref{fig:limits} to measure the improvements to physics experimental reach enabled by their denoising algorithm.